vuduclong0309/SL-DE-Case-Study/doc/3-physic_design.md

 - Other tables like user & products we will assume to not have modification, thus dim table should be sufficient.

 This led into our final physical design, shown in 3-physic_design.png

+We also provided sample ddl table for mart tables creation & sample dml for running hourly.
+Please refer to src/ddl & src/dml respectively